shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise2.md

-# Lab 06: Configure ASR for on-premises infrastructure
+# Lab 06: Deploy Azure Site Recover and Failover to DR

-## Exercise 01
+## Exercise 01: Configure ASR for on-premises infrastructure

 In this exercise, you will deploy disaster recovery of on-premises Hyper-V VM to Azure.
 The Azure Site Recovery service contributes to your disaster-recovery strategy by managing and orchestrating replication, failover, and failback of on-premises machines.
 As part of the registration process, you will deploy the Azure Site Recovery Provider on your Hyper-V host.